AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_1/Unit3.md

 ```

 ## Equivalent Boolean Expressions

+ **Goals**

+- []  Understand De Morgan’s Laws.
+- []  Students will work independently, but are encouraged to ask each other for help as needed.
+- []  Convert complex Boolean statements to conditional statements in code.

 **De Morgan’s law** was developed by the mathematician Augustus De Morgan in the 1800s.
 He created them to interpret the negation
 of conditional expressions, like the expressions !(a > b) that you saw in the last activity.
 This particular negation may seem simple,